gaetanfacchinetti/DensityFlows.jl/docs/src/documentation.md

     )
 @summary chain
 ```
-where good practice is to place a `NormalizationLayer` at the end to increase the performances of the network and avoid `NaN`s.
+where good practice is to place a [`NormalizationLayer`](@ref) at the end to increase the performances of the network and avoid `NaN`s.

+!!! warning "Mixing dimensions"
+    When using RNVP-layers, as implemented by default, the chain should at least contain several layers with the _transformed_ dimensions shuffled from one layer to the other, in order for all dimensions to be _transformed_ at lease once.

+!!! tip "One dimensional distribution"
+    RNVP-layers are _diagonal_ in that they only _transform_ one part of the dimensions while taking the other part in input.
+Emulating a 1 dimensional distribution is thus not straightforward.
+Emulating a one dimensional distribution with RNVP-layers is nonetheless possible by artificially promoting the distribution to two dimensions, associating any point to a value drawn from a known distribution like a Gaussian distribution.

 ## Blocks: combination of layers